alamin-karno/flutter-crisp-chat/README.md

 ## Usage
-To check if the app has been used for at least 15 days and opened at least 10 times, use the `openCrispChat` method of the `FlutterCrispChat` class.
-The method returns a boolean value indicating whether the app has been used enough:
+To open ChatView for crisp, use the `openCrispChat` method of the `FlutterCrispChat` class:

 ##### First Imported Package: